AI-Data-System-EH/pytorch-gpu-template/README.md

   - You may need to install [Docker](https://www.docker.com/) if you are using a local machine.
 - A new container will be created and the repository will be opened in the new container.
   (It may take a few minutes to build the container for the first time.)
+- (Optional) Click the `Reopen in Workspace` button to open the repository in the workspace.
+  - Additional extensions and settings will be applied to the workspace.

 ### 4. Install additional dependencies